-Atlanta students in quarantine after two staffers and a student test positive for Covid-19 | CNN
+Atlanta students in quarantine after 9 students and 5 staffers test positive for Covid-19 | CNN

 The school “strongly encourages” parents to have their students tested weekly, according to the letter.

-The four staff members who tested positive were unvaccinated, McKnight told the newspaper.

-School staff at Drew are not required to be vaccinated but about three quarters have received the shots and about a third of the vaccine-eligible students are vaccinated, according to AJC.
+About three quarters of the staff have received the vaccine and about a third of the vaccine-eligible students are vaccinated, according to AJC.

 The school is urging eligible students to get vaccinated.